KallistiOS/KallistiOS/doc/FAQ.md

 It's really a very small price to pay for this nice code library you can pull from freely :)

-### What is the GPL license?
-What exactly do its terms mean?
-Can I make a proprietary / "closed source" program using XingMP3?
-Can I distributed "forked" versions of XingMP3?

-The GPL says (again, in layman's terms) that if you make a derivative work (e.g., use its code in your program), then your program must be distributed under the terms of the GPL.
-Note that this does not mean you must change your license, as some people would say (excellent example: the Linux kernel contains BSD-licensed code, and BSD's kernel contains _optional_ GPL'd kernel modules).
-It does, however, mean that you must follow the GPL's terms for distribution.
-Additionally, if you make significant changes to the XingMP3 library (a direct derivative) then you must make the result licensed under the GPL.

-I use XingMP3 as the example here because it is going to be the one people have the most encounters with in their own programs.
-Genromfs is distributed along with KOS (aggregated) but is not part of it.
-XingMP3, however, is also "aggregated" but becomes a part of your program if you link the MP3 playback library.
-So if you want to do this, pay attention.

-This example is most analogous to the BSD kernel situation.
-They have a GPL'd math library that may be linked with the BSD kernel, but the resulting binary must always be accompanied by all of its source code (i.e., distributed under the terms of the GPL).
-The same is true with your own programs.
-You may not use the MP3 library without following similar restrictions: you may license it under any GPL-compatible license, but you may not distribute any part of it as a proprietary application.

-You may distributed "forked" versions of XingMP3, following the same restrictions.
-They must be licensed under the GPL license.
-You may add entirely new files to the library, licensed under a different license, but they must be distributable under the GPL's terms.

-Now then, if you don't like those restrictions, you are free to replace the XingMP3 engine with something else.
-In fact I would be overjoyed if someone provided me with a BSD-licensed MP3 engine.
-But for now, those are the breaks.
-Sorry.

-Also, to keep you safe from accidentally linking GPL'd code into your program, 100% of this code is located inside the "xingmp3" tree in the "libmp3" tree.
-All headers in the "include" directory for libmp3 are either ours, or similarly available under a BSD-like license.

 ## Operating System Basics